islonely/lena/README.md

 # lena
- An editor with the primary focus of V programming.
+A cross-platform editor with the primary focus of V programming.